Yandex Cloud

 You can restrict access to the resource with secure tokens and an IP-based access policy.

-The new resource will start running properly after the CNAME record that you created on your DNS hosting (see the section about domain names used for content distribution) is propagated across DNS servers.
-This might take a few hours.
+The new resource will start running properly after the CNAME record that you created on your DNS hosting (see Host names) is propagated across DNS servers.
+This may take several hours.

 Note